mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 the report-making interface, labeled ‘Report As’.
 Select either the council, ‘yourself’, ‘anonymous’ or ‘another user’.

+In order to reduce confusion for customer service staff, the email, name and phone number fields in the reporting and update pages are disabled for staff users.
+This avoids accidental overwriting of their own details with those of e.g. citizens making reports over the telephone in case staff forget to switch the ‘Report As’ control to ‘another user’.

 If a user has the ‘Default to creating reports/update as the council’ permission then the dropdown will default to reporting as the council.
 Staff with the ’Markup problem details’ permission will also default to